jasnow/rails_5.2_new/README.md

  6. Remove Gemfile comments. (egrep -v "^#|^  #" Gemfile |uniq) For now, keep gem numbers.
  7. Optionally, add a LICENSE file.
  8. Add 3 sorbet gems.
+ 9. Add 'dalli' and 'redis' gem to Gemfile to avoid error messages.
-Then to push to GitHub.
+ 10. Then to push to GitHub.

 ## How to know if you have a sane repo
  1. Run "bundle" with no errors.